We've already seen a great number of phones launch in 2017, but there's still a whole load of goodness to come.

 - Waterproofing likely to be included

 It was first confirmed by Rick Osterloh, senior vice president of hardware at Google, that the Pixel 2 would be a premium offering in 2017, providing the first bit of information on the new phones.
-Prior to the launch of the Pixel, it was rumoured that HTC had signed up to manufacture multiple devices across the next 3 years, so they might be the hardware partner once again.
-We've also recently seen a report that claims that some codenames were lurking in the HTC U11's files which might point to HTC's involvement with the new Pixel devices.
+Prior to the launch of the Pixel, it was rumoured that HTC had signed up to manufacture multiple devices across the next 3 years and we've also seen a report that claims codenames were lurking in the HTC U11's files which might point to HTC's involvement with the new Pixel devices.

 The biggest design lead we have so far comes from a render pulled together by Android Police that shows what the Pixel XL 2 might look like.
 It very much looks like an evolution of the 2016 Pixel, but in this XL form said to be made by LG, shrinking that glass panel on the rear so the fingerprint scanner sits in the metal back.